Share this post on:

 The topmost Extraverted Function, which may be the first Dominant Function or the second Auxiliary Function; whichever is the top Extraverted Function, determines if you are a Judger or a Perceiver type of person.

-If our highest Extraverted Function is a decision-making function, we prefer Judging.
-If our highest Extraverted Function is an information-gathering function, we like Perceiving.
+If our highest Extraverted Function is decision-making, we prefer Judging.
+If our highest Extraverted Function is information-gathering, we like Perceiving.

-For extraverts, our highest Extraverted Function is always the Dominant Function, whereas, for introverts, our secondary Auxiliary Function will always be the highest Extraverted Function.
+For extraverts, your highest Extraverted Function is always the Dominant Function, whereas, for Introverts, your secondary Auxiliary Function will always be the highest Extraverted Function.

-This is the last letter in the MBTI code.
-If the last letter is a J, you have Thinking or Feeling as your Dominant or Auxillary as your preferred Function.
-If the last letter is a P, you have either Sensing or Intuition as your select Function.
+If the last letter is a J, you have Thinking or Feeling as your Dominant or Auxillary as your preferred function.
+If the last letter is a P, you have either Sensing or Intuition as your select function.

-TJs use their Thinking function — rather than Feeling, Intuition, or Sensing — in dealing with the external world.
+TJs use their thinking function—rather than feeling, Intuition, or sensing—when dealing with the external world.
 In other words, TJs prefer to extravert their Thinking.
-Similarly, FJs tend to extravert their Feeling.
-Together, the TJs and FJs are the eight types who like to extravert their Judging function.
+Similarly, FJs tend to extravert their Feelings.
+The TJs and FJs are the eight types that would like to extravert their judging function.

 J is a handy abbreviation for Extraverted Judging — TJ stands for Extraverted Thinking and FJ for Extraverted Feeling.

 The TPs and FPs, on the other hand, are the eight types that prefer to extravert their Perceiving function.
-That’s what P stands for Extraverted Perception.
+That’s what P stands for, which is extraverted perception.

-P types prefer to use Sensing or iNtuition when dealing with the world.
-But as a result, their Judging function tends to be introverted.
+P types prefer to use Sensing or Intuition when dealing with the world.
+As a result, their Judging function tends to be introverted.

 In particular, TPs tend to introvert their Thinking, and FPs to introvert their Feeling.
 Thus, P also stands for introverted Judging, TP for introverted Thinking, and FP for introverted Feeling.